Nikolay-Lysenko/servifier/README.md

 #### Authentication

-It is possible to deny requests that does not include login and token where proper value of token is defined by login and hash salt.
+It is possible to deny requests that does not include login and token where proper value of token is defined by login and arbitrary salt.

 Minimal example with authentication enabled looks like this: